-Guitarist John Olson pursues an eclectic life in music, science, and arts administration.
-As a guitarist, he performs in several ensembles, including the Olson/De Cari Duo, the Contemporanea Guitar Duo, and the Brooklyn Guitar Quartet.
-He has served as section leader and soloist with the New York City Guitar Orchestra.
-Committed to the generation of new music, John has commissioned over twenty new works.
+Guitarist John Olson pursues an eclectic life in music, science, and arts leadership.
+As a guitarist, he performs in several ensembles, including the Olson/De Cari Duo, the Contemporanea Guitar Duo, and the Brooklyn Guitar Quartet, and has served as section leader and soloist with the New York City Guitar Orchestra.
+He has released two CDs with the Olson/De Cari Duo: Quiet Songs, which contains baroque and twentieth-century music for solo guitar and guitar and voice, and Eve’s Diary, featuring new song cycles and arrangements written for the Duo by David Leisner, Frank Wallace, João Luiz, and Clarice Assad.
 He has studied guitar with David Leisner, Jon Harris and Neil Anderson, and organ and baroque performance practice with organists Rick Erickson, Rodney Gehrke, and Christian Lane.
 He has performed in guitar masterclasses with Ben Verdery, William Kanengiser, Raphaella Smits, and others.
-He has released two CDs with the Olson/De Cari Duo: Quiet Songs, which contains baroque and twentieth-century music for solo guitar and guitar and voice, and Eve’s Diary, featuring new song cycles and arrangements written for them by David Leisner, Frank Wallace, João Luiz, and Clarice Assad.